jonnonz1/nz-statute-book/acts/public/1999/animal-products-act-1999.md

 (5) A person against whom an interim compliance order has been made without the person having been heard may apply to a District Court Judge to change or cancel the order, and, after hearing from that person and the applicant for the order, the Judge may confirm, change, or cancel the interim compliance order.

 ### 152 Change or cancellation of compliance order
-(1) Without limiting section 151(5), any person directly affected by a compliance order may at any time apply to a District Court in the prescribed manner to change or cancel the order.
+(1) Without limiting section 151(5), any person directly affected by a compliance order may at any time apply to the District Court in the prescribed manner to change or cancel the order.
 (2) The applicant must, within 5 working days after making the application, serve notice of the application in the prescribed manner on the Director-General and on any other person (outside the Ministry) who was directly affected by the original order.
 (3) Before deciding an application to change or cancel a compliance order, the court must hear the applicant, the Director-General, and any person directly affected by the original compliance order who wishes to be heard.
 (4) After considering the application, the court may—